sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/publishing_changesets.md

 ## Publishing a subset of changesets

-Instead of publishing all changesets at the same time, you can also publish some of a campaign's changesets, by specifying which changesets you want to publish in the `published` field:
+Instead of publishing all changesets at the same time, you can also publish some of a batch change's changesets, by specifying which changesets you want to publish in the `published` field:

 ```yaml
 # ...